What is Cardiomyopathy?

 Eating a healthy diet is one of the best ways to help slow the development of cardiomyopathy.
-Adding fruits, vegetables, whole grains and high-fiber foods while reducing sodium intake, unhealthy fats and processed foods is a start.
 Moreover, foods that are dense with nutrients like magnesium, zinc, niacin and vitamins provide daily benefits to your heart.
 There are also supplements that may help.

 Cardiomyopathy Remedies and Supplements

-Coenzyme Q10, also called ubiquinone, is one of the body’s antioxidants and is stored inside each cell, within the mitochondria.
-It’s found in every cell of the body and works to prevent damage from oxidative stress.
+Coenzyme Q10, also called ubiquinone, is found in every cell of the body and works to prevent damage from oxidative stress.
 Specifically, Coenzyme Q10 also works within busy muscle tissue to reduce damage from cell processes (x).
 Take 50mg (about 1/32 tsp) to 200 mg (just under 1/8 tsp) depending on individual needs, or as directed by a physician.

-Niacin is known to help heart health.
-Specifically, it lowers LDL and HDL cholesterol levels and reduces the heart’s susceptibility to stress (x).
-Niacin is also thought to help cardiac tissue heal.
-We recommend taking 100 mg (scant 1/16 tsp) to 500 mg (scant 1/4 tsp) daily with meals, or as directed by a physician.
+Niacin is thought to help cardiac tissue heal, lowers LDL and HDL cholesterol levels and reduce the heart’s susceptibility to stress (x). recommend taking 100 mg (scant 1/16 tsp) to 500 mg (scant 1/4 tsp) daily with meals, or as directed by a physician.